Skip to main content

 filter TypeTrue HEPA + PlasmaWave + Carbon

-The Winix 5500-2 proves you don't need to spend $300+ to get effective allergy relief.
-At around $160, it delivers CADR numbers that rival purifiers costing twice as much.
+The Winix 5510 proves you don't need to spend $300+ to get effective allergy relief.
+At $179.99, it delivers 253 CADR — surpassing purifiers costing twice as much — with WiFi app control and a built-in air quality monitor.

 The PlasmaWave technology provides an additional layer of air treatment, though allergy sufferers sensitive to any ozone production may want to disable this feature (it can be turned off with a button press).